Silvan Loher: Career

 In 2020 Loher was chosen to contribute to the music for “Rhyality”, a video installation permanently displayed at the "Immersive 360° Art Hall" above the Rhine Falls in the canton of Schaffhausen.
 Together with Loher as a composer, this work was accomplished with participation of the writer Ursula Haas, the violinist Helena Winkelman, and the jazz pianist Thomas Silvestri.

 In 2017, the composer released his first CD, titled Night, Sleep, Death and the Stars, with label Odradek, in collaboration with Swiss radio SRF.
 The album includes songs for voice and piano comprising poems by the German-speaking Mascha Kaleko and by Walt Whitman, interpreted by Silke Gäng (mezzo-soprano) and Marco Scilironi (piano).
 The "strict tonality" of the songs, and their reminiscence to chansons from the early twentieth century have been noted.
 In a comment about this work, music producer Valerio Benz from the Swiss Radio has suggested a resemblance to the styles of Othmar Schoeck or Benjamin Britten.

-Loher is a member of the Swiss Association of Musicians (Sonart), and of the Norwegian Composers Association (Norsk Komponistforening).
+Loher is a member of the Swiss Association of Musicians (Sonart), and of the Norwegian Society of Composers.
 A lengthy interview with the composer was published by International Arts Manager magazine in June 2018.